-DB2 Field Procedures (FieldProcs) were introduced in V7R1 and have greatly simplified encryption, often without requiring any application changes.
+DB2 Field Procedures (FieldProcs) were introduced in IBM i 7.1 and have greatly simplified encryption, often without requiring any application changes.
 Now you can quickly encrypt sensitive data on the IBM i including PII, PCI, PHI data in your physical files and tables.

-Watch this webinar to learn how you can quickly implement encryption on IBM i.
-During the webinar, security expert Robin Tatam shows you how to:
+Watch this webinar to learn how you can quickly implement encryption on the IBM i.
+During the webinar, security expert Robin Tatam will show you how to:

 - Use Field Procedures to automate encryption and decryption